billthefighter/django-admin-magic/README.md

 A simple Django app to automatically register your models with the admin site.

+## What?
+It auto-generates all your admin pages programatically!
+It's awesome!

+## Why?
+Sometimes you're working on a django app and you just wanna see the models, and you don't want to define a brand new admin instance every time, and you just want things to work and look at your data in the admin view.
+If so, this package is for you!

 ## Tested Dependencies

 This package is thoroughly tested against the following dependency combinations: